webteach/ghsalum/wp-content/plugins/forms-contact/readme.txt

 * Form in Fresh Mint style
 * Form in Wild Green style

-You may choose one of them or can create your own custom theme from Theme Options of the Forms plugin, which is for pro version users, this way make the form look and fit your whole theme design.
+* Choose one of the forms theme or create your own one from Theme Options of the Forms plugin, which is for pro version users, this way make the form look and fit your whole theme design.

-The Forms plugin has an admin interface, from where you create your form and watch the changes on live preview.
-Add unlimited fields for each form and make changes on each of them as well as use google captchas at the bottom of the form, which will prove that your client is not a robot.
-Google captcha in the form works with two keys, once you click to add the captcha in your form you can find those keys by simply following the link provided in the popup of the captcha.
+* From the Forms plugin admin interface create your form and watch the changes of your form on live preview.
+Add unlimited fields for each form , make changes on your form as well as use google captchas at the bottom of the form , which will prove that your client is not a robot.
+* Google captcha in the form works with two keys, once you click to add the captcha in your form you can find those keys by simply following the link provided in the popup of the captcha.
 Cool ability to send files of various formats through your form created with our Forms plugin.
-Well generated spam filtering can make unliked message as spam.

-Beside simple contact form, Forms allows you create other form types like Resume form, Subscribe form, Delivery forms, reservation forms, Goods order forms and others.
+* Beside simple contact form, Forms allows you create other form types like Resume form , Subscribe form, Delivery forms, reservation forms, Goods order forms and others.
 We have created example forms on every possible form subject, so you may test them.

-Newsletters form has a separate options, creating and designing your newsletter/ subscribe form you may manage newsletter distribution to your subscribers.
+* Newsletters form has a separate options, creating and designing your newsletter/subscribe form you may manage newsletter distribution to your subscribers.
 Forms has separate settings for newsletter manager.

-Forms can be integrated as in page/post and be used as widget.
-Layout of the Forms is fully responsive and convenient for users.
+* Forms can be integrated as in page/post and be used as widget.
+* Layout of the Forms is fully responsive and convenient for users.
 It's very important that you Form looked nice on every device.
-User friendly admin of the Forms plugin is reached due to one of the most important features like Drag And Drop functionality.
+* User friendly admin of the Forms plugin is reached due to one of the most important features like Drag And Drop functionality.
 Move the boxes of the forms in form builder by just dragging and dropping them wherever you wish.

-Pay attention to the section "All Submissions" in our Forms.
-It's functionality and usage is almost similar to real email site, like gmail or other, so you will enjoy working with that section of Forms.
+* Pay attention to the section "All Submissions" in our Forms.
+Its functionality and usage is almost similar to real email site, like gmail or other, so you will enjoy working with that section of Forms.

-On the front end of the form page you will be much pleased with it's highly responsive interface, it's rather important to look nice on each device on each screen size, so you will get that with our Forms plugin.
+* On the front end of the form page you will be much pleased with it's highly responsive interface, so you will get that with our Forms plugin.
 We hope you will like everything about the Forms plugin as each detail made to be customized to your taste.

+Main features of Huge-IT Forms are the following

+* There are no limitations to the number of forms,emails,fields or submissions
+* Ability to customize Form fields, delete, edit and hide.
+* Forms  builder provides with drag and drop functionality
+* Forms builder themes are fully customizable
+* Huge-IT Forms provides you with live preview function
+* Select among 5 incredible themes, to make your form complete
+* Forms Plugin gives the opportunity to set required fields
+* Chance to be the designer of your own forms
+* Huge-IT Forms provides the user with the must have responsiveness
+* Forms Plugin has Ready-To-Go Fields
+* Find already created 6 forms
+* Huge-IT Form Builder provides the option to see all submissions
+* Newsletter Manager of the Form can help you to manage the process of emailing
+* Form has a General Option to manage more action
+* Form is easy to use, simple and very effective for any website
+* Form provides with Captcha Protection
+* Create mobile Ready and SEO Friendly forms for your website
+* User submission field of the Form Builder provides the ID of the submitter, user browser, user country,the submission date, form submitters IP address and the all form fields
+* With the Form your website becomes more professional and attractive

 Here is the list of most important features, that you may find in our Forms plugin

 All these features are available while creating any type of form.

-### Customizable Fields
+### Forms Has Customizable Fields

 Each field in Huge-IT Contact form may be deeply customized due to a number of controllers.
 You can edit, delete and hide some fields and make your forms exactly how you imagine it.

-### Drag And Drop Functionality
+### Forms Drag And Drop Functionality

 Contact form may have a number of fields that implement drag-and-drop behavior, which make it easy to order the fields and not rebuilt them again.

-### Live Preview
+### Forms Live Preview

 All settings that is performed on your form is seen in live preview.
 So you can see how your form will look before it goes live on website page.

-### Unlimited Themes
+### Forms Provide Unlimited Themes

-Our Contact form plugin includes a large bouquet of various themes, specially designed for you, you may choose one of them, or customize your own.
+Our Contact form plugin includes a large bouquet of various themes, specially designed for you.

-### Huge Amount Of Design Options
+### Huge Amount Of Design Options in the Form Builder

-Using a huge amount of design options you may customize every detail in your form and make it look and act as needed.
+Using a huge amount of design options in the Form Plugin you may customize every detail in your form and make it look and act as needed.

-### Email Newsletter Feature
+### Forms Email Newsletter Feature

-You have many visitors?
-Make them subscribe on your news, by sending them newsletters.
-Set up time, and number of letters and inform your visitors about last news about your service.
+Do you have many visitors?
+With the Form Newsletter make them subscribe on your news, by sending them newsletters.
+Setup time, and number of letters and inform your visitors about last news about your services.
 Newsletter form is also customizable for the frontend.

-### Responsive Design
+### Form Provides With Fully Responsive Design

 Important feature for all websites responsiveness.
 You may beautifully watch your form on every size of your device included mobiles, tablets and others.

-### Widgets And Shortcodes
+### Forms Widgets And Shortcodes

 Using widgets and Shortcode easy insert your form in a page/post or integrate as widget.

+= Wordpress Forms demo 1 Delivery Form =

+It was always hard to get correct address and all information from the client when he tried to order a delivery of some goods by telephone, so make it easy creating Delivery Form with our Forms plugin, and put it in your website.
+It will take a few minutes to create and will easy your work more than 10 times.

+= Wordpress Forms demo 2 Contact US Form =

+Each website should have Contact US page, where includes a neat contact form to get in touch with site visitors.
+We offer most continent way to create Contact Forma with most beautiful theme designed for you.
+Availability and simplicity will help your customers/visitors easy and communicate with you and enjoy doing it

+= Wordpress Forms Demo 3 Reservation Form =

+Have a restaurant, cafe, medical center, what ever where you submit appointments or reservations?
+Create Reservation Form with our Forms plugin.
+It includes all necessary fields that will make your clients happy to always make reservation at your place.
+Choose custom design ad here you go.

 > #### Forms Demos
 >